MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/resources.md

 Windows comes with built in resources and Linux has OS specific resources.
-There are resources for [cross-node dependencies](../configurations/crossNodeDependencies.md), package management resources, as well as[community owned and maintained resources](https://github.com/dsccommunity).
+There are resources for [cross-node dependencies](../configurations/crossNodeDependencies.md), package management resources, as well as [community owned and maintained resources](https://github.com/dsccommunity).
 You can use the above steps to determine the syntax of these resources and how to use them.
 The pages that serve these resources have been archived under **Reference**.